Jhonnyc/ToolBox/README.md

 # ToolBox
-Just some basic useful utilities that are in commonly in use in most android projects.
+Just some basic useful utilities that are commonly in use in most android projects.